aryan7tiwary/aryantiwary.xyz/_posts/2025-10-31-The-RAM-Attic.md

   - dev_shm
 ---

->There’s a small place on every Linux machine I’ve come to respect: `/dev/shm`.
-I first noticed it in one of [Ippsec's video](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) during my regular bing watching.
+>There’s a small corner of every Linux machine I’ve come to respect — /`dev/shm`.
+I first noticed it in one of [Ippsec’s videos](https://www.youtube.com/@ippsec) during a binge-watch session.

 ---